hzoppetti/hz-site/content/posts/2023/someday.md

 Echoes of memories flashed in her mind.
 Bombs.
 She hadn't heard any explosions.
 Surely bombs would have woken her.
 She would have felt any close enough to be dropping ash.

 Her foot found a box, and she stepped up onto it to get a better look outside, her eyes growing wide.
-The children--they played?
+The children---they played?
 They scooped up big piles of the stuff and threw it at each other.
 They were laughing.

 Up and down the street they ran and played and lay down in it, rolling around in the white stuff.
 They packed it into balls and tossed it at one another.
 Older people shoveled it, tossing it into piles.
 Everyone, young and old, smiled and reveled.

 The flakes continued to fall.
 But, no, it wasn’t ash.
-Light and clean, it shimmered in the sun--not ash at all--snow.
+Light and clean, it shimmered in the sun---not ash at all---snow.
 Mai had heard about the snow.
 Snow was rain, each drop frozen in time forming a beautiful flake, each one unique and beautiful.

 Footsteps sounded on the stairs, and Mai scrambled down off her box.
 Her heart pounded and sweat beaded on her forehead.
 Would today be the day?
 Were they coming for her?
 Had a neighbor seen her and reported the Smiths to the authorities for a reward?